Analysis | NCAA tournament bracketology: NET rating offers clues to how committee will sort bubble teams

 (2) Ohio State vs. (15) HORIZON/Cleveland State

-Wisconsin-LSU sounds like a great Citrus or Outback Bowl.
-Not sure it would be the most riveting 8/9 game this season. … Drake could buy itself some goodwill by avoiding a loss to anyone not named Loyola Chicago in the Missouri Valley tournament.
-Given the state of the edge of the field and the weirdness of the year, few would blink if the Bulldogs get into the barn at 26-4, received the Belmont 2019 treatment and were sent to a play-in game.
-Of course, 27-3 would mean they’re snipping nets in St. Louis on Sunday and they’d have a week to celebrate an automatic bid. ...
+Wisconsin-LSU sounds like a great Citrus Bowl or Outback Bowl.
+Not sure it would be the most riveting 8/9 game. … Drake could buy itself some goodwill by avoiding a loss to anyone not named Loyola Chicago in the Missouri Valley tournament.
+Given the state of the edge of the field and the weirdness of the year, few would blink if the Bulldogs got into the barn at 26-4, received the Belmont 2019 treatment and were sent to a play-in game.
+Of course, 27-3 would mean they’re snipping nets in St. Louis on Sunday and they would have a week to celebrate an automatic bid. ...

 A victory over Texas A&M would give Arkansas a 21-5 regular season record and an eight-game winning streak entering the SEC tournament.
-It would also leave the Razorbacks at 13-4 in the SEC, which would match their most league victories since their 1994 national title season. … North Carolina can save itself some stress by finishing off a sweep of Duke on Saturday.
+It would also leave the Razorbacks at 13-4 in the SEC, which would match their most league victories since their 1994 national title season. … North Carolina can save itself some stress by finishing a sweep of Duke on Saturday.

 Midwest Region